-Pea gravel or crushed aggregate of uniform particle size 12- 15mm, free of sharp edges.
+Pea gravel or crushed aggregate of uniform particle size 12-15mm, free of sharp edges.
 Chemically inert, washed clean and free of contaminants.

-Figure 7: Typical Installation - Dry and Wet Ground Conditions (Pop 12 model)
+Figure 9: Typical Installation - Dry and Wet Ground Conditions

 "Wet" ground installation conditions

 A site is deemed as wet when ground water can rise above the base of the tank.
 If in doubt of water table position, these Wet ground installation instructions must be followed.